Skip to Content

 16. Enjoy the scenic drive along Tapu to Coroglen Road

-This winding 28 km (17.4 mile) stretch of road is breathtaking to drive.
-Not only is it beautiful, but at times you will find yourself holding your breath on the very narrow sections, which only have enough space for one car to pass.
+This winding 28-kilometer (17.4 miles) stretch of road is breathtaking to drive.
+Not only is the drive from Tapu to Coroglen beautiful, but at times you will find yourself holding your breath on the very narrow sections, which only have enough space for one car to pass.

 At the viewing area, you can see the Square Kauri as well as marvel at the views of Maumaupaki (also known as Camels Back), which is part of the Coromandel Ranges.